Off-Nominal/artemis-history/STATUS.md

-# Space Launch System / Orion — Program Status
+# Artemis — Program Status

-> As of March 26, 2019
+> As of May 13, 2019

 **NASA Administrator:** Jim Bridenstine (13th Administrator) **Goal:** Land Americans on the Moon by 2024
-**Next Milestone:** Name the lunar program; solicit commercial lunar landers
+**Next Milestone:** Issue Human Landing System solicitation; begin SLS Green Run

 ## Vehicles
 - **Space Launch System (SLS): EM-1 target now June 2020**
 - **Orion MPCV: EFT-1 complete — 4.5-hour uncrewed test flight successful**

 ## Overview
-Vice President Pence has directed NASA to land Americans on the Moon by 2024, four years earlier than planned.
-This creates urgency for a commercial landing system and may require new approaches to meet the aggressive schedule.
+NASA has named its lunar return program 'Artemis' — after Apollo's twin sister in Greek mythology.
+The program aims to land the first woman and next man on the Moon by 2024 using SLS, Orion, and a commercially-developed Human Landing System.